Raccoon Eyes From Tanning – How To Fix And Prevent

 - Slowly expand the area by rubbing and circling towards the outside of the lighter circle.

-- Leave the foundation for two minutes in order for it to dry and set correctly.
+- Leave the foundation for two minutes to allow it to dry and set correctly.

 3. Apply Powder

 Dusting loose powder over the foundation will help seal and set the foundation.
-It creates a more matte look and will help the cover look more natural.
+It creates a more matte look and helps the cover appear more natural.

-You can choose between a translucent powder and one that is similar to the shade of your tan.
-Both a translucent and a colored powder can be used all over your face, so it is up to what you prefer to use.
+You can choose between a translucent powder and one that matches the shade of your tan.
+Both translucent and coloured powders can be used all over your face, so it is up to your preference.
 I personally love Anastasia Beverly Hills loose setting powder.

 How to Avoid Raccoon Eyes From Tanning